montysecurity/montysecurity/README.md

 ### Howdy! 👋 I'm monty

-I mainly hack things, build things to help me hack other things, and try to document things where I can to share here.
+I mainly hack things, build things to help me hack other things, and try to document things where I can to share them here.

 I can also be found doing things in these places: